KrzysztofCiemny/KrzysztofCiemny/README.md

 #### About me:

-- Junior FrontEnd developer at EzyImpact 🌱
+- Junior FrontEnd developer at Ezy Impact 🌱
 - My goal is to create beautiful and intuitive interfaces ⚡
 - I'm interested in programming, music and sports :earth_americas: